nbdc-datahub/hbcd-docs/docs/instruments/SED/demo-cg.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
 <p>Below are alterations made to demographic constructs to tailor it to the HBCD Study.
-The modifications were made to reduce bias and capture a more inclusive and accurate breadth of demographic information, e.g. by correcting for embedded assumptions of heteronormative nuclear-family structures.</p>
+The modifications were made to reduce bias and capture a more inclusive and accurate breadth of demographic information, e.g., by correcting for embedded assumptions of heteronormative nuclear-family structures.</p>
   <ul>
     <li><b>Marital & Relationship Status</b> alterations to reduce heteronormative bias:
       <ul>